travis-ci/docs-travis-ci-com/user/multi-os.md

 Some features may not work as described.

 ### This feature is not generally available
-The multi-OS feature is enabled for each repository, and it must be turned on by the Travis CI team.
+The multi-OS feature is turned on or off for each repository.
 If you wish to try it, please send email to [support@travis-ci.com](mailto:support@travis-ci.com).

 ## Introduction